Keymaster65/copper2go/README.md

 Of course, copper2go is ready use.
 Many more capabilities might be added.
 Here you find some of them ;-)

+### "Blocking" Release Application API 4.3

 * [x] Add pitest support (https://pitest.org/)
+* [x] Add a sync-engine and application with blocking code

 #### "slf4j-api alpha6" Workflow API 3.2.0